Will Benson Preview, Player Props: Reds vs. Cubs

 Cubs Pitching Rankings

-- The Cubs pitching staff ranks 20th in the league with a collective 8.5 strikeouts per nine innings.
+- The pitching staff for the Cubs has a collective 8.5 K/9, which ranks 20th in MLB.

-- The Cubs have a 4.15 team ERA that ranks 15th across all MLB pitching staffs.
+- The Cubs have a 4.13 team ERA that ranks 15th among all MLB pitching staffs.

-- The Cubs allow the eighth-fewest home runs in baseball (146 total, 1.1 per game).
+- Cubs pitchers combine to give up 146 home runs (1.1 per game), the fifth-fewest in the league.

-- The righty's most recent time out came on Sunday against the Pittsburgh Pirates, when he went seven innings, surrendering one earned run while giving up three hits.
+- The right-hander's last time out was on Tuesday against the Milwaukee Brewers, when he threw six innings, surrendering four earned runs while giving up nine hits.

-- In 24 games this season, the 26-year-old has amassed an ERA of 2.96, with 6.8 strikeouts per nine innings.
-Opponents are batting .220 against him.
+- The 31-year-old has amassed an ERA of 5.62, with 7.8 strikeouts per nine innings, in 24 games this season.
+Opponents have a .274 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.